Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Also, you need to copy at least NEXTOR.SYS and COMMAND2.COM to your boot device (it is recommended to have the associated utilities available as well) unless you are happy in the BASIC prompt.
 More details about the boot procedure follow.

-#### 3.1.1.
-Note for Sunrise IDE/CF users

-If you want to burn the Nextor kernel ROM in a Sunrise IDE cartridge or in a Sunrise CF reader cartridge, you can't use the IDEFLOAD.COM program, because it assumes that the file to be burned has a size of 64K but the Nextor kernel is bigger (128K including the driver in current version).
-Instead, you should use IDEFL128.COM, a modified version of the program that burns 128K files.
-This program is available at [Konamiman's web site](https://www.konamiman.com/msx/msx-e.html#ide) as well.

-Also, note that the Sunrise IDE driver supplied with Nextor 2.0 is an experimental driver that has some limitations, more precisely:

-*  Only LBA mode block devices are supported, there is no support for CHS or ATAPI devices.

-*  Devices are reported as fixed by the driver.
-If you are using a CF card reader and you want to change the card(s), you must switch off your computer; hot swapping of cards is not supported.

 ### 3.2.
 Booting Nextor

 The Nextor booting procedure is similar to the one performed by MSX-DOS 2.
-However, if Nextor device-based drivers are present, things are a little different since it is necessary to perform a drive to device and partition mapping for all the drives attached to Nextor drivers (if you are not using any Nextor kernel with a device-based driver attached, then the booting procedure is identical to MSX-DOS 2).
+However, things are a little different since it is necessary to perform a drive to device and partition mapping for all the drives attached to Nextor drivers (if you are using the standalone driver only, then the booting procedure is identical to MSX-DOS 2).

-At boot time, Nextor will perform a query to all the available device-based drivers to find out how many devices are being controlled by these drivers (actually, how many logical units, but devices will usually have one single logical unit), and will assign to each driver as many drives as devices are controlled by the driver.
-If 5 is pressed at boot time, only one drive is assigned to each driver instead (see _[2.9.
-Boot keys](#29-boot-keys)_).
+At boot time, Nextor will perform a query to all the available device-based drivers to find out how many devices are being controlled by these drivers, and will assign to each driver one drive per active partition found in each device controlled by the driver (if a device has no active partitions, it still gets one drive).
+If 5 is pressed at boot time, only one drive is assigned to each driver instead (see _[2.10.
+Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_).

 For example, assume that you have two Nextor kernels with a device-based driver attached.
-The kernel in slot 1 controls one device, while the kernel in slot 2 controls three devices.
+The kernel in slot 1 controls one device that has two active partitions, while the kernel in slot 2 controls three devices, each having either only one partition marked as active or no partitions marked as active.
 Then the initial drive assignment would be as follows:

 ```
-A: for driver on slot 1
+A:, B: for driver on slot 1
-B:, C:, D: for driver on slot 2
+C:, D:, E: for driver on slot 2
-E:, F: for the internal disk drive
+F:, G: for the internal disk drive
 ```

 If you boot while pressing 5, the assignment will be: